 An internal termination option is available (using the serial interface), by which the LVDS buffers are differentially terminated inside the device.
-The termination resistances available are $-300~\Omega$ , $185~\Omega$ , and $150~\Omega$ (nominal with $\pm 20\%$ variation).
+The termination resistances available are $-300~\Omega$ , 185 $\Omega$ , and 150 $\Omega$ (nominal with ±20% variation).
 Any combination of these three terminations can be programmed; the effective termination is the parallel combination of the selected resistances.
-This results in eight effective terminations from open (no termination) to $65~\Omega$ .
+This results in eight effective terminations from open (no termination) to 65 $\Omega$ .

 The internal termination helps to absorb any reflections coming from the receiver end, improving the signal integrity.
-With $100-\Omega$ internal and $100-\Omega$ external termination, the voltage swing at the receiver end is halved (compared to no internal termination).
+With $100~\Omega$ internal and $100~\Omega$ external termination, the voltage swing at the receiver end is halved (compared to no internal termination).
 The voltage swing can be restored by using the LVDS current double mode.
-Figure 107 and Figure 108 compare the LVDS eye diagrams without and with internal termination (100 $\Omega$ ).
-With internal termination, the eye looks clean even with 10-pF load capacitance (from each output pin to ground).
-The termination is programmed using register bits <DATA TERM> and <CLKOUT TERM> (see Table 11).
+Figure 104 and Figure 105 compare the LVDS eye diagrams without and with internal termination (100 $\Omega$ ).
+With internal termination, the eye looks clean even with 10 pF load capacitance (from each outpin to ground).
+The terminations is programmed using register bits <DATA TERM> and <CLKOUT TERM> (see Table 11).

-Figure 107.
+Figure 104.
 LVDS Eye Diagram - No Internal Termination 5-pF Load Capacitance

 Blue Trace - Output Clock (CLKOUT)

 Pink Trace - Output Data

-Figure 108.
+Figure 105.
 LVDS Eye Diagram with 100-Ω Internal Termination

 10-pF Load Capacitance

 Blue Trace - Output Clock (CLKOUT)

 Pink Trace - Output Data